Interactions-Nexus/Nexus-Wiki/innovations/nexus-and-web3.md

 The internet infrastructure is what make the internet possible, it's the most critical and expensive component.
 Fibre cables across the oceans connect continents and hardware routers keep the internet humming.
 Nexus will build its own internet infrastructure, which will be powered with Low Earth Orbit (LEO) based "Cube satellites which will connect to each other and will relay data to ground stations and also to consumers directly.
 Phased array antennae will make it easier for consumers to connect to the satellites.

 The whole decentralised infrastructure will be crow-funded and launched by people who will own the network and also be compensated for their investments.
-Nexus will provide all the softwares, hardware designs and open source&#x20;
+Nexus will provide all the softwares, hardware designs and open source.